| Important note: Images and videos posted on this

 arms from Israel, trade between West Germany and the Arab nations suffered.
 The “secret agreement” resulted in

+a new understanding that Israel and West Germany would need to help one another.
 The establishment of the State of Israel was a great accomplishment for the Jewish people.
 After being exiled for

 2000 years, Israel was finally a home again for Jews all over the world.
 It would be nice to say that the Zionist organization